 Participants develop a keen eye for observation and couple it with enhanced skills in physical examination and patient history-taking.
 Other clinical sites are also available in Kampala for medical rotations, including private clinics, community hospitals, and home visits.

 Ugandan faculty, residents and medical students who have taken part in the MUYU collaboration have similar opportunities.
 Junior faculty spend six to twelve months training in specialty areas at Yale and its affiliate hospitals, and return to Uganda to incorporate their knowledge into teaching and patient care.
-Often mentors from the United States travel to Uganda and continue to work with their Ugandan counterparts to assist in the establishment of new programs, such as breast cancer screening.
+Often mentors from the United States travel to Uganda and continue to work with their Ugandan counterparts to assist in the establishment of new programs, such as breast cancer screening and advanced cardiac life support/advanced trauma life support training.
 Medical students enhance their clinical training by attending and taking part in morning reports, rounds and conferences.
 They learn not only to interpret investigative findings more readily, but they also learn about the health care system in the United States and the clinical findings common to its population.
 They also develop an increased awareness of the importance of patient ownership and advocacy.

 The Uganda Initiative for Integrated Management of Non-Communicable Diseases (UINCD) is a research partnership that is working to find better ways to address chronic diseases.
 UINCD came together in 2013 as a group of doctors, researchers, and government officials representing the Uganda Ministry of Health, Makerere University College of Health Sciences, and Mulago National Referral Hospital, joined by colleagues from Yale School of Medicine.
 The mission is to build capacity in the realms of prevention, care, training, and research to enable the provision of effective and integrated care along the NCD management spectrum.